oxsecurity/megalinter/docs/descriptors/php_phpstan.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-- phpstan is called one time by identified file
+- phpstan is called once with the list of files as arguments

 ### Example calls